govindsartaj/employee-directory/README.md

 * **Debounce search field input to reduce API calls**: This means that a search request will only be made once the user stops typing, thereby reducing the number of API calls.
 * **Use an actual database**: This is rather obvious; instead of storing a large array in memory on the backend to mock a DB, we would use a real database, perhaps something like MongoDB, so that filtering, sorting and searching data will be easier to implement and maintain.
 Also this way, if the backend is down, our data can still be accessed!
 * **Better error handling with messages to the user**: Currently, the user does not get notified when an employee is successfully added (the "Results" count simply increments).
 If for some reason the employee does not get added, the user is not notified.
 We can send both success and failure message to the user using something like [react-toastify](https://fkhadra.github.io/react-toastify/api/toast/).
+* **Avoid MaterialUI**: While MaterialUI is very quick to set up and use to build something, it is not lightweight by any means.
+All those unused props can make the application slow, especially when components are re-rendered frequently.
+To maximize performance, I would write as many components from scratch with custom CSS as possible.
+* **Not using create-react-app**: Similar to the reasoning for avoiding MaterialUI, while create-react-app is a great way to get started quickly, we would probably want to avoid it because of all the bulk that comes along with it.

+### Misc.
+Notes
+* Raw data was sourced from https://randomuser.me, but was cleaned up to only include fields that might be included in an employee directory.
+Further, because https://randomuser.me did not contain any employment data, I used [faker.js](https://github.com/marak/Faker.js/) to generate some fake job data for each employee.
+The data fetching and cleaning is all done when the backend server is started.
+* Creating the two-pane UI was definitely a challenge, but I'm happy that this means the user can view one employee's data while browsing through other employees in the list (even while moving to a different page).
+* TailwindCSS is cool

 This project was incredibly interesting to build, and I had a lot of fun!